kevinprinsloo/Semantic_Dissimilarity_Project/README.md

  This means dividing the subjects into 2 groups based on what they attended to (i.e. a journey and a twenty group)<br/> and running the function 4 times:<br/>
  Journey with stim = journey,  Journey with stim = twenty,  Twenty with stim= twenty and twenty with stim=journey.<br/>

+ ## Cocktail Party Experiment

+Files
+eegData: EEG Data, Time Locked to the onset of the speech stimulus.
+Format: Channels (128) x Time Points

+mastoids: Mastoid Channels, Time Locked to the onset of the speech stimulus.
+Format: Channels (Left=1 Right=2) x Time Points

+fs: Sampling Rate

+EEG data is unfiltered, unreferenced and sampled at 128Hz

+Experiment Information
+Subjects 1-17 were instructed to attend to 'Twenty Thousand Leagues Under the Sea' (20000), played in the left ear Subjects 18-33 were instructed to attend to 'Journey to the Centre of the Earth' (Journey), played in the right ear